tobiasgerstenberg/webppl_tutorial/notes/3_doing_inference.md

 ## Other inference procedures

-- In the previous examples, we used rejection sampling (`model: `rejection`) to do inference.
+- In the previous examples, we used rejection sampling (`model: 'rejection'`) to do inference.
 - WebPPL implements a number of inference procedures.
 You can find more abou these here: [http://webppl.readthedocs.io/en/master/inference/methods.html](http://webppl.readthedocs.io/en/master/inference/methods.html)

 ## Practice